Benjamin Gelfand, PT, DPT, SCS

-Stephanie Wu, MS, OTR/L graduated from Carnegie Mellon University with a Bachelor's Degree in Math and Statistics and worked in consulting for several years prior to completing her Masters in Occupational Therapy at Columbia University.
+Stephanie Wu, MS, OTR/L, CHT is a Board Certified Hand Therapist.
+She graduated from Carnegie Mellon University with a Bachelor's Degree in Math and Statistics and worked in consulting for several years prior to completing her Masters in Occupational Therapy at Columbia University.
 Stephanie's clinical experience consists of affiliations at various hospitals in NYC including outpatient orthopedic hand and upper quarter rehabilitation at Mount Sinai Medical Center during which time she also was a cadaver lab assistant for Columbia's Human Anatomy course.
 Before joining STAR, Stephanie also gained experience in acute care inpatient post-operative orthopedics as an Occupational Therapist at New York Presbyterian Hospital.
 Stephanie serves as a Lab Instructor for Gross Anatomy at Columbia's Occupational Therapy program.
 She loves travelling internationally and staying active through Brazilian capoeira, yoga, distance running and has run both the Marine Corps and NYC marathons.

 Robert Pritchard, PT, DPT was a double major in History and Political Science at the University of Connecticut where he continued his education to receive his Doctorate of Physical Therapy.
 Rob gained valuable experience during orthopedic, neuro-rehabilitation, and acute care clinicals, including his final affiliation at NYU's Center for Musculoskeletal Care.
 While obtaining his Doctorate, Rob was accepted for publication as a co-author by the 2013 Journal of Isokinetics and Exercise Science for the article "Portable belt-stabilized hand-held dynamometry set-up for measuring knee extension force".
 As a natural leader, Rob became the captain of the rugby team and later went on to become an assistant coach of the rugby team during graduate school.
 Rob's decision to pursue physical therapy as a career was influenced by his personal experiences with therapists during his own knee rehabilitation.
 A sports and fitness enthusiast, Rob is active in a variety of sports including running, swimming, cycling, and hiking.